rlaphoenix/nton/README.md

 3. Place your `prod.keys` at the root of the project folder or at `%USERPROFILE/.switch/prod.keys`.
 Make sure it's up-to-date for the firmware version you're switch is on.
 You can get this file using [Lockpick_RCM].
 4. Run `pip install nton`.
-If you see any warnings about a path not being in your PATH environment variable, add it or you wont be able to run `nton`.
+If you see any warnings about a path not being in your PATH environment variable, add it or you won't be able to run `nton`.

   [ImageMagick]: <https://imagemagick.org/script/download.php>
   [winget]: <https://winget.run>